 Deus Ex Machina – Carried Interest Tax reform

-Today the 20% Carry fee is taxed at the Capital Gains Tax rate, not the Income Tax rate (which is considerably higher in most jurisdictions).
+Today the 20% Carry fee is taxed at the Capital Gains Tax rate, not the Income Tax rate in America (which is home to most Legacy VC Funds).
 Many argue that Carry is a risk-free fee for service that should be charged at Income Tax rates.
 This matters as Income Tax is charged at a much higher rate than Capital Gains.

 This is likely to change.
 The reason is politics.
 Politicians who want to tap into populist rage about inequality will find a way to present this rather wonky subject in a way that resonates with “sticking it to the man”.